ossf/tac/README.md

 ## Technical Initiatives

-The following Technical Initatives have been approved by the TAC:
+The following Technical Initiatives have been approved by the TAC:

 ### Working Groups